Deadlines for each of the activities described below appear in the Postgraduate Timetable.

 In the summer term, students get the chance to display the results of their research so far to the Department (academic & research staff, postgraduate students and final year undergraduates).
 The format is designed to simulate a conference poster session, where many students can expect to present their results to the world.
 Posters will be displayed on the Physics Concourse, mounted on the usual boards.

 If you will not be able to attend the Poster Presentation, you must contact both your feedback supervisor and PG Coordinator in order that we can make alternative arrangements.

 The poster should contain a brief introduction to the work and details of the research you have completed including data, discussion and conclusions.
 The aim is to produce something that will both convey the key elements of your work to a non-expert reader and also serve as an aid for you during more in-depth discussions.
-Note that reusing a poster prepared for a conference is permitted, however consider that it will have been produced for sharing with experts in your field, so it may not fulfill the requirement of explaining your work to a non-expert reader.
+Note that reusing a poster prepared for a conference is permitted, however consider that it will have been produced for sharing with experts in your field, so it may not fulfil the requirement of explaining your work to a non-expert reader.
 You should also be prepared to discuss the next stages of the research and may wish to include an outline of this on the poster.

 The timetable for the day will be as follows;